rinvex/laravel-repositories/README.md

 ## Integration

-**Rinvex Support** package is framework-agnostic and as such can be integrated easily natively or with your favorite framework.
+**Rinvex Repository** package is framework-agnostic and as such can be integrated easily natively or with your favorite framework.

 ### Native Integration